dkazanc/ToMoBAR/Readme.md

 ### Python development environment
 * Clone the repository from GitHub page
-* Install dependencies from the environment file
+* Install dependencies from the environment file (or from explicit list file)
-* Alternatively you can install from the existing explicit file
 * Activate the environment with :code:`conda activate tomobar`
 * From the root directory install the enviroment in development mode with :code:`pip install -e .[dev]`